zahrul935/onesky-for-web/onesky-conductor/README.md

 ### Run
 #### npm
-Now running `npm start` or `npm run build` will engage the app localization flow.
+If you use npm, run `npm start` or `npm run build` will engage the app localization flow.

 #### yarn
-Now running `yarn run` or `yarn build` will engage the app localization flow.
+If you use yarn, run `yarn run` or `yarn build` will engage the app localization flow.